Multi-Dimensional Event Data in Graph Databases: Querying Multi-Dimensional Event Data

 \textbf{Q1.
 Query Attributes of Events/Cases}.
 We want to query for the first-class concepts of event logs: a case and an event based on event/case attributes by using a partial patterns to satisfy R7.
-The following query returns the event attribute ``end'' and the case attribute ``LoanGoal'' of Case ``Application\_681547497''.
+The following query returns the event attribute ``timestamp'' and the case attribute ``LoanGoal'' of Case ``Application\_681547497''\footnote{The specific cases were randomly selected from all available cases in the data}.
 Note that all (event and entity) attributes are encoded as properties of event nodes.

-The query has been processed in 0.061 seconds.
-After modifying the query to consider all cases, i.e. remove the condition for a specific case in line 2, the query completed in 0.582 seconds.
+The query has been processed in 0.079 seconds.
+After modifying the query to consider all cases, i.e. remove the condition for a specific case in line 2, the query completed in 0.117 seconds.

 \textbf{Q2.
 Query Directly-Follows Relations}.
 Q2 is focused on temporal aspects.
 Here we show a query that satisfies R8 by considering 2 consecutive events.
 Directly-follows relations of events in a case are an important characteristic of event logs as they represent the case internal temporal order of events and many of today's process mining techniques rely on these relations.
 The query below returns the event directly following the node with the activity property ``O\_Created'' of a given offer entity by matching the \textit{:DF\_Offer} relationship.